 There is only one thing that I cannot understand – why do they make the Zec family seem charismatic?
-It is a well known thing that Mihajlo Zec worked for the other side, for the Serbs, although he belonged the HDZ party and tried to help the Croatian army.
+It is a well-known thing that Mihajlo Zec worked for the other side, for the Serbs, although he belonged to the HDZ party and tried to help the Croatian army.
 The fact is that while we were holding our positions in Dobrovac near Lipik we found out that Milorad Zec, Mihajlo’s brother, was returning home every night from Subotska to sleep there.
 We even waited for him one night in his house in Dobrovac.

 We can talk about the way we conducted the interrogation of our prisoners – but there are no secrets here – we beat and physically abused prisoners in any way possible in order to extort their confession.
 That is when he confessed for whom and what his brother did.
 When I came to Zagreb, I issued an order for Mihajlo Zec’s arrest.
 Mercep gave me this order.
-Mihajlo Zec was more worth to us alive then dead.
+Mihajlo Zec was more worth to us alive than dead.
 However, Munib Suljic, intoxicated and drugged out, joined on his own initiative, the group which was supposed to arrest Mihajlo Zec.
 I told Sinisa Rimac that only in case of resisting the arrest should M. Zec be executed.
-He tried to escape, Rimac let him go, although it is very hard for me to understand how a 19 year old man like him could not stop Zec.
+He tried to escape, Rimac let him go, although it is very hard for me to understand how a 19-year-old man like him could not stop Zec.
 Well, maybe it was just a question of the moment, and then he shot him.

-Then suddenly Munib Suljic appeared driving a blue van, without licence plates, because our arrests around Zagreb were carried out by vehicles without licence plates and in uniforms without insignia, to pick up little Aleksandra and Mrs. Zec.
+Then suddenly Munib Suljic appeared driving a blue van, without licence plates, because our arrests around Zagreb were carried out by vehicles without licence plates and in uniforms without insignia, to pick up little Aleksandra and Mrs Zec.
 He ﬁrst took them to the Panorama hotel, then to Sljeme and then he killed them there.
 A few days ago Suljic’s statement issuing a denial that he had never confessed the crime was published in Nacional.
 It is true that upon his arrest, Suljic told everything, confessed everything, and then took the police oﬃcers to Sljeme and shown the location of their graves.
 Then he confessed that he himself did the killings.
-The most tragic thing was that he threatened Nebojsa Hodak-Cena, Igor Mikula, Sinisa Rimac and Snjezana Zivkovic from Gospic, and he even forced Mikula to ﬁre 20 bullets at little Aleksandra and Mrs. Zec.
+The most tragic thing was that he threatened Nebojsa Hodak-Cena, Igor Mikula, Sinisa Rimac and Snjezana Zivkovic from Gospic, and he even forced Mikula to ﬁre 20 bullets at little Aleksandra and Mrs Zec.
 This was in order for him to be sure, and then he forced them to bury the bodies.

 This is the mere reason why they were involved in this aﬀair.
 Rimac publicly admitted in the course of the investigation: